Anya-Phan/banking/README.md

 This project is a simple financial management dashboard built to help users monitor their personal finances.

 Users can add transactions, organize expenses by category, and analyze spending patterns through charts.
 Financial data is automatically recalculated when transactions change, providing up-to-date insights into spending behavior.

 ---
+## Test

+Visiting my application with with account for demo:

+    Email: test123@email.com
+    Password: test2525

+---